arou1990/AngularMovie/RottenPotatoes/README.md

 - Use of Input tag [Input](https://angular.io/api/core/Input)
 - Use of Interpolation [Interpolation](https://angular.io/guide/interpolation)
 - Use of Angular material
     - Dialog
     - Toolbar
     - Icon
+    - SnackBar
     - Form Fields
 - Use of HTTPClient, contacting an external 3rd party API [API](https://www.omdbapi.com/)
 - Use of subscriptions
 - Use of localstorage
 - Use of event emitters
+- Arrays
-- Adding to & sorting Arrays
+    - Adding
+    - Filtering
+    - Sorting
 - *ngFor & *ngIf
 - Pipes
 - Angular Router & canActivate